Badman1025/APAFlow/README.md

 # APAFlow
 The APAFlow pipeline is a comprehensive bioinformatics tool designed to integrate and automate the analysis of 3' UTR alternative polyadenylation (APA) events.
-It processes Dapars2 results, performs motif discovery using DREME, and aligns data with TarBase references.
+It processes Dapars results, performs motif discovery using DREME, and aligns data with TarBase references.
 This pipeline offers a streamlined and automated approach to studying APA events and their regulatory networks, enhancing efficiency and reproducibility in bioinformatics research.
 ![image](https://github.com/user-attachments/assets/746220f7-3ca5-45be-8136-68436f82c028)